-In this example the accounting year has been extended to cover the period 1st of June 2018 to 31st of December 2019.
-(19 months)
+In this example the accounting year has been extended to cover the period 7th July 2022 to 31st July 2023 - a period of 1 year and 25 days.

-The IXBRL accounts can cover the entire extended accounting period (in our example 1st of June 2019 to 31st of December 2019.) - which makes the filing slightly easier.
+The IXBRL accounts can cover the entire extended accounting period (in our example 7th July 2022 to the 31st July 2023.) - which makes the filing slightly easier.

 The primary question here is normally "what to enter for turnover in CT600 when

 accounting year is more than 12 months"?

 Generally your records / accounting system should be able to provide what income and expenditure you had for each period, if your records do not divide your income and expenditure over the extended period, you should apportion according to the number of days in each part of the extended period.